Roger Corman: End of tenure with AIP

+New opportunities

-United Artists finally agreed to finance his Red Baron project, although they asked that it emphasize American characters.
+United Artists agreed to finance Corman's Red Baron project, although they asked that it emphasize American characters.
 Accordingly, it was filmed as Von Richthofen and Brown (1971), shot in Ireland in July 1970.
 There were several plane crashes during filming and one person died.
 Corman was going to make a film of Couples, a novel by John Updike for United Artists, and In from a script by Richard Schupe, but decided to take a break from directing.
 "Directing is very hard and very painful," he said in 1971.
 "Producing is easy.
 I can do it without really thinking about it."